 - Talk through the week one schedule and your expectations for their first week.

-- Take time getting to know your new employee during their first week.
+- Take time to get to know your new employee during their first week.

-- Schedule in a non-work activity (in the first week?) to get the new person to meet the team (e.g. a quick team lunch at the end of week one).
+- Schedule in a non-work activity to get the new person to meet the team (e.g. a quick team lunch at the end of week one).